PaulMartinC/PaulMartinC/README.md

 <h2 align="left">Cybersecurity & Software Engineering Enthusiast | Passionate about offensive security, pen testing, and ethical hacking | Pursuing certifications for Cybersecurity from UC San Diego Extended Studies, Google, and more. 🚀</h2>

-I started teaching myself about Kali Linux and changing hex code for games on Xbox 360 at around the age of 11 and now I’m getting my certifications for cybersecurity!
-My current goal is to work towards becoming a professional and fluent Software Engineer, Cybersecurity Specialist, IT professional, and Computer Programmer.
-<br><br>
-Currently Working on my Certificates from:
-_<br><br>
-**UC San Diego Extended Studies Core Certificate, Google Cybersecurity Career Certificate, Responsive Web Design Certificate, and JavaScript Algorithms and Data Structures Certificate**
+Aspiring software engineer and cybersecurity enthusiast with a passion for technology, sparked at age 11 through self-taught exploration of Kali Linux, Xbox 360 hex code modification, and Raspberry Pi coding.
+This early curiosity has grown into a dedicated pursuit of a technical career, combining hands-on experience with formal education.
+Currently pursuing certifications including the **_UC San Diego Extended Studies Core Certificate, Google Cybersecurity Career Certificate, Responsive Web Design Certificate, and JavaScript Algorithms and Data Structures Certificate_** to build expertise in cybersecurity and front-end development.
-<br><br>_

-Currently Learning **HTML & CSS, JavaScript, Java, Python**
-<br><br>
-Going to Learn **C, C++, Swift(iOS), React**
+Actively mastering **_HTML_** and **_CSS_** for structured web design, **_JavaScript_** for dynamic applications, and **_Python_** for versatile scripting.
+I plan to deepen my skills in **_C_** and **_C++_** for low-level programming, **_Swift_** for iOS development, and **_React_** for modern user interfaces.
+This diverse skill set supports my goal to excel as a Software Engineer, Cybersecurity Specialist, IT Professional, and Computer Programmer.

+Proficient in Adobe software, After Effects, Microsoft Office, Google Workspace, CRM tools, and CMS platforms, I apply my photography background to create technical content.
+My adaptability and problem-solving skills, refined through diverse projects, fuel my commitment to innovation.
+Eager to contribute to open-source projects and collaborate with the developer community.

 <br>